WhiteHouse/CIOmanagement/pages/schema.md

 ## DCOI Strategic Plan Schema <a id="DCOI"></a>

-Under the Data Center Optimization Initiative (DCOI), released August 1, 2016, covered agencies are required to post DCOI Strategic Plans and updates to their FITARA milestones publicly on or before September 30, 2016.
+To refresh the Data Center Optimization Initiative (DCOI), OMB is providing updated instructions and schema to agencies.
 The DCOI Strategic Plan has the following six required elements:

   1. Planned and achieved performance levels for each optimization metric, by year;
-  2. Planned and achieved closures, by year;
+  2. Planned and achieved closures, to be expressed as cumulative values by year;
-  3. An explanation for any optimization metrics and closures for which the agency did not meet the planned level in a previous Strategic Plan;
+  3. An optional field to provide an explanation for any optimization metrics and closures for which the agency did not meet the planned level in a previous Strategic Plan;
-  4. Year-by-year calculations of target and actual agency-wide spending and cost savings on data centers from fiscal years 2016 through 2018, including:
+  4. Planned and achieved cost savings on data centers, to be expressed as annual values by year, including:
    a.
 A description of any initial costs for data center consolidation and optimization; and
   b.
 Life cycle cost savings and other improvements (including those beyond fiscal year 2018, if applicable);
   5. Historical costs, cost savings, and cost avoidances due to data center consolidation and optimization through fiscal year 2015; and